-PT status options are either 0.5FTE (PhD/MPhil, ProfD or MRes) or 0.8FTE (PhD/MPhil only).
+PT status options are either 0.5FTE (PhD/MPhil or MRes) or 0.8FTE (PhD/MPhil only).

-Any change of status must be supported by the supervisor and approved by the Graduate School who may refer the request to SPD for approval.
+Any change of status must be supported by the supervisor and approved by the Head of the Graduate School who may refer the request to SPD for approval.

 Transfer of status from FT to PT will not normally be permitted within 3 months prior to the end date of the studentship or during writing-up status for PhD students.
-Such requests will only be considered in exceptional circumstances and the Graduate School may refer the request to SPD.
+Such requests will only be considered in exceptional circumstances and the Head of the Graduate School may refer the request to SPD.